 Musiio automates the process of downloading and paying for songs.

-Musiio, Singapore-based AI music startup that helps digital music companies with discovery and creation through Artificial Intelligence has raised $1 million in seed funding.
+Musiio, a Singapore-based AI music startup that helps digital music companies with discovery and creation through Artificial Intelligence has raised $1 million in seed funding.

 The investment round was led by Wavemaker Partners, U.S. investor Exponential Creativity Ventures, and other angel investors.
-Musiio was founded at Entrepreneur First program held in Singapore where both the CEOs - Hazel Savage, a former streaming executive, and Aron Pettersson first met.
+Musiio was founded at the Entrepreneur First program held in Singapore where both the CEOs - Hazel Savage, a former streaming executive, and Aron Pettersson first met.

 It is the first outside investment round for Musiio, and it also makes it the first venture music AI startup in the whole of Southeast Asia.

 The company focuses on minimizing the bootless music curation using AI.
 It gives the opportunity to automate the process of downloading and paying per song, to those who do not have the spending power of Spotify.

 “Musiio won’t replace the need to have people listening to music, but we can delete the inefficiencies.”